Elkhorn Public Schools: History

-In 2014 a $63.1 million bond was approved by voters.
+In 2013, West Bay and Sagewood Elementary both opened, followed by Elkhorn Grandview Middle the next year.
+Also in 2014, a $63.1 million bond was approved by voters.

 Steve Baker served as the superintendent from 2008 until his June 30, 2017 retirement.
 During his period the number of students increased by 75%.
 Bary Habrock began as superintendent on July 1, 2017.